joshukraine/mac-bootstrap/README.md

 * Step 5 (recommended): Set up Tmuxinator profile?
 * Step 6 (optional): Install Ukrainian language utilities?
 Maybe you're interested in some [other language extensions][lang-extensions]?
 * Step 7 (optional): Install Fira Code fixed-width font?
-* Step 8 (recommended): Use Vundle?
-If you prefer a different plugin manager, you can add the code for that to this section.
-* Step 9 (optional): Review general macOS settings in `install/macos-defaults` and adjust as needed. `install/macos-dock` ensures that the dock contains only the apps you select.
+* Step 8 (optional): Review general macOS settings in `install/macos-defaults` and adjust as needed. `install/macos-dock` ensures that the dock contains only the apps you select.
 Adjust as desired.
 (NOTE: The `macos-dock` script depends on the `dockutil` package installed by Homebrew.)

 3) Create `~/.gitconfig.local`, `~/.vimrc.local`, and `~/.zshrc.local` and add in your personal information.
 These files are sourced in `~/.gitconfig`, `~/.vimrc`, and `~/.zshrc` respectively.